PellelNitram/OnlineHTR/README.md

 This work is part of my attempt to build a handwriting recognition system for [Xournal++](https://github.com/xournalpp/xournalpp), a fabulous open-source handwriting notetaking software.
 Most of this aforementioned attempt is captured in the [Xournal++ HTR](https://github.com/PellelNitram/xournalpp_htr) repository where I publish working solutions.

-The scaffold of this code is based on [this awesome template](https://github.com/ashleve/lightning-hydra-template)!

 ## TODOs in this repo and README

 - [ ] Add license